 Our USFS permits strictly limit the number of runners on the trails so pacers are not allowed in this race.

-Join runners, volunteers and family members for some great post-race food, with meat and veggie options, at the Start/Finish area while you cheer on the finishers!
+Join runners, volunteers and family members for some delicious post-race food, with Red Duck pulled pork sandwiches and veggies burgers at the finish!
 We will have some great awards from our sponsors for the top-3 and top masters.
 All runners will have a great chance of scoring some great products from our sponsors in the post-race raffle!

 The Start/Finish will be at the Clackamas Historic Compound, near Timothy Lake, and approximately 20 miles south of Mt.
 Hood.